avl/savefile/README.md

 ## 0.7.4 Add introspect for PathBuf

-PathBuf did not inmplement Introspect, which had the effect that trying to use derive(Savefile) on anything containing a PathBuf would fail, since the derive macro requires all components to implement all the Savefile traits.
+PathBuf did not implement Introspect, which had the effect that trying to use derive(Savefile) on anything containing a PathBuf would fail, since the derive macro requires all components to implement all the Savefile traits.